Flixborough disaster: Circumstances of the disaster

 The report of the court of inquiry was critical of the installation of the bypass pipework on a number of counts: although plant and senior management were chartered engineers (mostly chemical engineers), the post of Works Engineer which had been occupied by a chartered mechanical engineer had been vacant since January 1974, and at the time of the accident there were no professionally qualified engineers in the works engineering department.
 Nypro had recognised this to be a weakness and identified a senior mechanical engineer in an NCB subsidiary as available to provide advice and support if requested.
 At a meeting of plant and engineering managers to discuss the failure of reactor 5, the external mechanical engineer was not present.
 The emphasis was upon prompt restart and – the inquiry felt – although this did not lead to the deliberate acceptance of hazards, it led to the adoption of a course of action whose hazards (and indeed engineering practicalities) were not adequately considered or understood.
 The major problem was thought to be getting reactor 5 moved out of the way.
 Only the plant engineer was concerned about restarting before the reason for the failure was understood, and the other reactors inspected.
 The difference in elevation between reactor 4 outlet and reactor 6 inlet was not recognised at the meeting.
 At a working level the offset was accommodated by a dog-leg in the bypass assembly; a section sloping downwards inserted between (and joined with by mitre welds) two horizontal lengths of 20-inch pipe abutting the existing 28-inch stubs.
 This bypass was supported by scaffolding fitted with supports provided to prevent the bellows having to take the weight of the pipework between them, but with no provision against other loadings.
 The Inquiry noted on the design of the assembly:

 The Inquiry noted further that "there was no overall control or planning of the design, construction, testing or fitting of the assembly nor was any check made that the operations had been properly carried out".
 After the assembly was fitted, the plant was tested for leak-tightness by pressurising with nitrogen to 9 kg/cm2; i.e. roughly operating pressure, but below the pressure at which the system relief valve would lift and below the 30% above design pressure called for by the relevant British Standard.

 Cause of the disaster

-The 20-inch bypass was therefore clearly not what would have been produced or accepted by a more considered process, but controversy developed (and became acrimonious) as to whether its failure was the initiating fault in the disaster (the 20-inch hypothesis, argued by the plant designers (DSM) and the plant constructors; and favoured by the court's technical advisers), or had been triggered by an external explosion resulting from a previous failure of the 8-inch line (argued by experts retained by Nypro and their insurers).
+The claim argued by experts retained by Nypro and their insurers was that the disaster's cause was that the 20-inch bypass was not what would have been produced or accepted by a more considered process.
+Controversy developed (and became acrimonious) as to whether its failure was the initiating fault in the disaster (the 20-inch hypothesis, argued by the plant designers (DSM) and the plant constructors; and favoured by the court's technical advisers), or had been triggered by an external explosion resulting from a previous failure of the 8-inch line.